 Doctoral candidates are required to pass a proposal defense prior to proceeding to data collection and analysis.
 A candidate who does not successfully defend his or her proposal after two attempts is subject to dismissal from the program.
 The eight year limit for completion of a dissertation does not mean that proposal defenses may continue indefinitely.
 The normal appeals process for academic matters applies.

-In order to defend the proposal, Ed.D. and Ph.D. candidates must be registered for three dissertation credits.
-Proposal hearings are generally scheduled within the semester.
-However, with the permission of the entire Committee, proposals may be scheduled during intersession or after the end of the summer session (Revised September 2011).
+In order to defend the proposal, Ed.D. and Ph.D. candidates must be registered for a minimum of three dissertation credits.
+Proposal hearings are generally scheduled within the semester; however, with the permission of the entire Committee, proposals may be scheduled during intersession or after the end of the summer session (effective September 2011).

 All graduate students must maintain matriculation when not enrolled in a course by registering for continuing matriculation and pay the required fee.
 Continued Matriculation does not entitle a student to any use of university facilities, faculty time or resources, but only maintains an active record and provides for appropriate mailings.
 Students may not defend a proposal or dissertation while registered for Continued Matriculation.

 Doctoral students should work closely with their advisor, but the following questions are commonly asked and answers are provided in the FAQ.